Essenceia/Matrix_CAM_DFT/README.md

 # Future improvements

-This design was the first iteration for a MAC systolic accelerator.
+This design was the first iteration for a systolic MAC accelerator designed from scratch in under 2 weeks.
 Here are a few paths I have identified for future improvements:
 - Explore floating-point arithmetic
 - Integrate on-chip SRAM to reduce input data bottleneck
 - More directed MAC unit physical layout, with particular attention given to adder tree implementations; experiment with full adder cells